Tax Provisions affecting Illinois divorce cases

 Yes and no. The party given the exemption in the marital settlement agreement, or the divorce judgment, is entitled to the exemption and you may be held in contempt of court if you claim the exemption.
 However, as far as the IRS is concerned, if the custodial parent has not executed a Form 8332, he or she has been entitled to the exemption.

 The child tax credit is a $2,000 credit against the tax owed.
+And part of it is refundable.
 It is available to parents with children under 17.

 As the custodial parent, what other tax credits might I qualify?